mastodon/mastodon/CONTRIBUTING.md

 * If you are introducing new strings, they must be using localization methods

 If the JavaScript or CSS assets won't compile due to a syntax error, it's a good sign that the pull request isn't ready for submission yet.

+## Translate

+You can translate Weblate at [weblate.joinmastodon.org](https://weblate.joinmastodon.org/).